senecajs/senecajs.org/src/pages/get-started/index.md

 })
 ```

-Now, the message:
+Now, the message

 ``` js
 {role: 'math', cmd: 'sum', left: 1.5, right: 2.5, integer: true}
 ```

-will produce the result:
+produces the result:

 ``` js
 {answer: 3}  // == 1 + 2, as decimals removed
 ```

 What happens if you add both patterns to the same system?
 How does Seneca choose which one to use?
 The more specific pattern always wins.
-That is, the pattern with the most matching attributes is
+That is, the pattern with the most matching attributes has precedence.
-the one that has precedence.

-Here's some code to show this:
+Here's some code to illustrate this:

 ``` js
 var seneca = require( 'seneca' )()